-

 The creditworthiness of offtakers and other key project participants (e.g. construction contractors) is another important factor for developers to consider, particularly where project debt financing will be required.

 Grid connection delays may become increasingly relevant in New Zealand.
 Significant investment is required in New Zealand’s transmission and distribution networks to support the expected increasing demand for electricity.
-In addition, new generation connections are themselves significant projects and Transpower (the operator of New Zealand’s National Grid) has implemented a queuing system as a result of the significant interest in new connections for renewable energy projects.
+New generation connections are themselves significant projects and Transpower (the operator of New Zealand’s National Grid) manages a queuing system to assess and progress interest in new connections for renewable energy projects.

-The securing of a resource consent under the RMA is a key milestone for a developer and in recent years there have been discussions regarding the need to streamline the consenting process.
-The FTAA has now been passed to provide an alternative consenting pathway for resource consent.
-This legislation has been designed to simplify and accelerate approval processes for major infrastructure projects, including renewable energy developments.
+Securing a resource consent under the RMA is a key milestone for developers.
+The FTAA provides an alternative consenting pathway designed to simplify and accelerate approvals for major infrastructure projects, including renewable energy developments.

 Another relevant factor for investors is that the OIA requires (broadly) that an “overseas person” obtain consent from OIO before giving effect to an investment where the overseas person acquires ownership or control (either directly or indirectly) of: